Cosmian/cli/documentation/docs/cli/main_commands.md

 ### Arguments
 ` <KEY_FILE>` The file to export the key to

-`--key-id [-k] <KEY_ID>` The key unique identifier stored in the KMS.
+`--key-id [-k] <KEY_ID>` The key or secret data unique identifier stored in the KMS.
 If not specified, tags should be specified

-`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
+`--tag [-t] <TAG>` Tag to use to retrieve the key when no key or secret data id is specified.
 To specify multiple tags, use the option multiple times

 `--key-format [-f] <KEY_FORMAT>` The format of the key